klack/klack.cloud/README.md

       - Server: `your-domain.com`
       - Port: `443`
       - Login: `cloud`
-      - Password: Your cloud password
+      - Password: Your password
-      - Directory: `/dav/photos`
+      - Directory: `/dav/Photos`
       - Use SSL: On
     - Tap "Done"
     - You can now use the red sync button and choose WebDAV
 - View your photos from any device at https://your-domain.com/photos

 ## Notebook Sync
-- Setup notebook sync with [Joplin](https://joplinapp.org/help/install/)
+Setup notebook sync with [Joplin](https://joplinapp.org/help/install/)
   - Open the app
   - Navigate to Options > synchronization
   - Set "Synchronization target" to "WebDAV"
-  - Enter `https://your-domain/dav/joplin` for the "WebDAV URL"
+  - Enter `https://your-domain/dav/Notes` for the "WebDAV URL"
   - Enter `cloud` for "WebDAV username"
-  - Enter your cloud password for "WebDAV password"
+  - Enter your password for "WebDAV password"
   - Click "Check synchronization configuration"
+  - Upon success click "Show Advanced Settings"
-  - Click "OK"
+  - Click "Re-upload local data to sync target"

+## Alerts
+You will receive email alerts for the following:
+- High CPU temp (or no temp reported)
+- Low Disk space
+- High Ram utilization
+- High CPU utilization
+- Backup failures
+- Honeypot activities

 ## Backups
 Documents, Notes and Photos are automatically backed up at 1:00PM.
 If there is a backup failure, you will receive an alert.
-To manage backups, [open Duplicati](https://duplicati.klack.internal:4443/)
+To manage backups, open [Duplicati](https://duplicati.klack.internal:4443/)

-## Alerts
-Todo

 # Post Installation
 - Turn off Plex debug logging